How to Add a Field Border in New Field Request

 Add a Field Border

 Field borders can be added in two ways.
-New borders can be created on the Map Pane, or existing border files may be imported.
+New borders can be created by drawing a border on the Map Pane or uploading shapefiles of the border.

 Create a New Field Border